mprinc/webpack.js.org/src/content/guides/asset-management.md

 ## Global Assets

-The coolest part of everything mentioned above, is that loading assets this way allows you to group modules and assets in a more intuitive way.
-Instead of relying on a global `/assets` directory that contains everything, you can group assets with the code that uses them.
+The coolest part of everything mentioned above, is that loading assets this way <span class='important'>allows you to group modules and assets in a more intuitive way</span>.
+Instead of relying on a global `/assets` directory that contains everything, you can <span class='definition'>group assets with the code that uses them</span>.
 For example, a structure like this can be useful:

 ``` diff
 - |- /assets